JaneaSystems/nodejs-mobile-samples/android/native-gradle/README.md

 ## How to run
  - Clone this project.
- - Download the Node.js on Mobile shared library from [here](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.0/nodejs-mobile-v0.1.0-android.zip).
+ - Download the Node.js on Mobile shared library from [here](https://github.com/janeasystems/nodejs-mobile/releases/download/nodejs-mobile-v0.1.2/nodejs-mobile-v0.1.2-android.zip).
- - Copy the `libnode.so` file inside the zip's `arm` folder to this project's `app/libnode/bin/armeabi-v7a/` folder (there's a `copy-libnode.so-here` empty file inside the project's folder for convenience).
+ - Copy the `bin/` folder from inside the downloaded zip file to `app/libnode/bin` (There are `copy-libnode.so-here` files in each architecture's path for convenience).
+If it's been done correctly you'll end with the following paths for the binaries:
+   - `app/libnode/bin/arm64-v8a/libnode.so`
+   - `app/libnode/bin/armeabi-v7a/libnode.so`
+   - `app/libnode/bin/x86/libnode.so`
+   - `app/libnode/bin/x86_64/libnode.so`
  - In Android Studio import the `android/native-gradle/` gradle project.
 It will automatically check for dependencies and prompt you to install missing requirements (i.e. you may need to update the Android SDK build tools to the required version (25.0.3) and install CMake to compile the C++ file that bridges Java to the Node.js on Mobile library).
- - After the gradle build completes, run the app on a `armeabi-v7a` compatible device.
+ - After the gradle build completes, run the app on a compatible device.

 ## How the sample was developed